 Registering a birth

 Any child born in Scotland must be registered within 21 days.
-Bring the card you are given by the hospital or doctor with you when you come to your appointment.
-We cannot register births that did not take place in Scotland.
+We cannot register births which did not take place in Scotland.

 Who can register a birth?